coderdiaz/vue-datasource/README.md

 }
 ```

-For Laravel users, you can access relationships through the `key` attribute.
-Lets say we have the following object in our users array.
+Laravel users can access relationships through the `key` attribute.
+Lets say we have the following object in our users array:

 ```javascript
 [